 Stockholm boasts four airports.
 The Arlanda airport is the main international airport and served by many major airlines.
 As the biggest airport, there are plenty of ways to get into the city centre including airport busses, city busses, the Arlanda express train, regular train, and of course taxi.
 Your best bet is to take a stop at the welcome office and ask for advice on the best (and possibly budget friendly) way to reach the city depending on the time of your arrival.

 The three other local airports are Bromma: mostly for domestic flights or flights to nearby Scandinavian and Baltic countries, Skavsta Airport: home to Ryanair and Wizzir flights, and finally Västerås airport, which runs Ryanair routes to London.
+I recommend using Skyscanner to find the cheapest flights.

 Stockholm also has a major bus station (Cityterminalen) and Train Station (Stockholm Central) which offer connections to other major cities within Sweden as well as Copenhagen.
 Some bus lines also offer journeys to major European capitals including Berlin, Prague, Budapest and Zagreb.